the-t-in-rtf/ul-api/docs/apidocs.md

         }
         ```

+Although the default behavior is to display all records grouped by the associated "unified" record, this endpoint can
+also be used to list the records from one or more sources, for example, to display contributions from the user `sample1`,
+you might use a URL like `/api/products?sources=%22sample1%22&unified=false`.

-## `GET /api/search{?q,statuses,sortBy,offset,limit,unified}`
+## `GET /api/search{?q,statuses,sortBy,offset,limit}`

-Performs a full text search of all data, returns matching products.
+Performs a full text search of all data, returns matching products, grouped by the "unified" record they are associated with.

  + Parameters
     + `q` (required, string) ...
 The query string to match.
 Can either consist of a word or phrase as plain text, or can use [lucene's query syntax](http://lucene.apache.org/core/3_6_2/queryparsersyntax.html) to construct more complex searches.